lmiller1990/design-pattenrns-for-vuejs/FUNCTIONAL-PROGRAMMING-MUTABLE-VUE.md

 }
 ```

-Finally, since we changed the return value, the `makeMove` test needs an update (the UI test using Vue Test Utils still passes, since the actual behavior from the user's point of view has not changed):
+Finally, since we changed the return value, the `makeMove` test needs to be updated (the UI test using Vue Test Utils still passes, since the actual behavior from the user's point of view has not changed):

 ```js
 describe('makeMove', () => {